 Financial assets are classified as FVTPL if they do not meet the criteria of amortized cost or FVTOCI.
 Gains or losses on these items are recognized in profit or loss.
-The Corporation's cash and cash equivalents, investments and long-term deposit are classified as financial assets measured at FVTPL.
+The Corporation's cash and cash equivalents, short-term deposit, investments and long-term deposit are classified as financial assets measured at FVTPL.